axz60/qesm/README.md

 ## Installation

-Clone the repository and install dependencies (for now please refer to requirements.txt and install libraries manually):
+Clone the repository and install dependencies (for now please refer to requirements.txt and install libraries manually).

 ---